lordmilko/PrtgAPI/README.md

 Install-Package PrtgAPI
 ```

 PrtgAPI is available on both [nuget.org](https://www.nuget.org/packages/PrtgAPI/) and [PowerShell Gallery](https://www.powershellgallery.com/packages/PrtgAPI/).
-Both packages are completely identical, however the nuget.org package also has corresponding symbols on symbolsource.org (for use with Visual Studio).
+The nuget.org package also has corresponding symbols on symbolsource.org (for use with Visual Studio).
 In order to install PrtgAPI from the PowerShell Gallery you must be running PowerShell 5+.

 If you have both the nuget.org and PowerShell Gallery package sources installed on your machine, you will need to specify the source you wish to install from, e.g.
 ```powershell